Grandmother averts mass shooting by bringing grandson to hospital after threats

 William Patrick Williams, a 19-year-old from Lubbock, told his grandmother in July he had bought an AK-47, and planned to “shoot up” a hotel and then take his own life, according to the U.S. Attorney’s Office of the Northern District of Texas.

-Williams’ grandmother's concern for her grandson's well-being and the safety of others, was able to convince him to go to a local hospital to get treatment, authorities said.
+Citing her concern for his well-being and the safety of others, his grandmother was able to convince Williams to go to a hospital to get treatment, authorities said.

 “This was a tragedy averted,” said U.S. Attorney Nealy Cox.
 “I want to praise the defendant’s grandmother, who saved lives by interrupting this plot.”